-- If you drop the Integral term to 0.002; the CV does not change - If the Integral term is 0.001, the CV drops to half its original value (8000) - If the Integral term is 0.000, the CV drops to 0.
-At this point, there is no Integral contribution. - If the receiver in a local single rack is powered off while the CPU is powered on, erroneous "Addition of rack" faults may be logged by the CPU.
-It is recommended that both the CPU and the receiver be powered by a single source. - Occasionally, a "Backplane Communication Fault" may be logged on an intelligent I/O module after power-cycling the main or expansion rack.
-This is a diagnostic fault that can be cleared - In very rare instances, when field power is lost on one module, non-intelligent modules in the same rack may also report faults. - 6.
-In very rare instances, a module being hot inserted may not be added by the CPU.
+If you drop the Integral term to 0.002; the CV does not change

+• If the Integral term is 0.001, the CV drops to half its original value (8000)

+If the Integral term is 0.000, the CV drops to 0.
+At this point, there is no Integral contribution.

+- 3. If the receiver in a local single rack is powered off while the CPU is powered on, erroneous "Addition of rack" faults may be logged by the CPU.
+It is recommended that both the CPU and the receiver be powered by a single source. - 4.
+Occasionally, a "Backplane Communication Fault" may be logged on an intelligent I/O module after power-cycling the main or expansion rack.
+This is a diagnostic fault that can be cleared. - 5.
+In rare instances, exceptions 28/1e and/or 1/0e may occur during powerdown of the CPUE05.
+These do not indicate a problem and may be ignored. - In very rare instances, when field power is lost on one module, non-intelligent modules in the same rack may also report faults. - 7.
+In very rare instances, the CPU may not add a module being hot inserted.
 It will not generate an 'Addition of Module' fault and will not be scanned.
-The situation can be corrected by extracting and re-inserting the module. - 7.
-In very rare instances, a module being hot inserted may cause analog modules in the same rack to set outputs to zero.
+The situation can be corrected by extracting and re-inserting the module.

+8. In very rare instances, a module being hot inserted may cause analog modules in the same rack to set outputs to zero.
 In addition, 'Loss of Module', 'System Configuration Mismatch' or field faults may be generated on other modules in the same rack.
 If the modules do not return to correct behavior momentarily, power cycling will restore full operation.